Skip to main content

 • PwC and Blake Morgan Collaborative Competition which involves creating a team presentation based on your research skills and then pitching to both PwC and Blake Morgan.

-These workshops will help transform you into a successful employable graduate and by taking part in them you will demonstrate commitment to your legal career, be able to build on your skill set and begin to explore different legal opportunities.
+These workshops will help to transform you into a successful employable graduate.
+By taking part in them, you'll demonstrate a commitment to your legal career, and be able to build on your skill set, as well as begining to explore different legal opportunities.

-As a Brunel law student you will be able to book onto any extra curricular activities, including law and pro bono workshops through the Professional Life Student Booking Portal.
+As a Brunel Law student, you'll be able to book onto any extra curricular activities, including law and pro bono workshops through the Professional Life Student Booking Portal.
 You can also use the portal to download a certificate of participation.

 Explore your opportunities through the Brunel Law School